CMNicol/todo-django/README.md

 }
 ```
 * `POST /add/`: Adds a new todo to the database with title and description.
+Request format:
 ```json
 {
     "title": "Todo Numer 3",
     "description": "Description 3"
 }
 ```
 * `POST /remove/`: Removes a todo, with specified id, from the database.
+Request format:
 ```json
 {
     "id": 1